lharr076/EC2-Deploy-Walkthrough/steps.md

   <br  />
   <br />
   <a href="https://imgur.com/91XbRUZ"><img src="https://i.imgur.com/91XbRUZ.png" title="source: imgur.com" /></a>
-  After typing yes to apply the terraform config, I have my first issue which is no default vpc for this user.
-So I navigate back to VS Code and add my cloudLab-vpc that I use for my projects.
-I save and try again.
+  After typing <i>yes</i> to apply the terraform config, I have my first issue which is no default vpc for this user.
+So I navigate back to VS Code and add my cloudLab-vpc subnet that I use for my projects.
+I save the modified code and attempted my deploy again.
   <p align="center">
   <br />
   <br />